rapid7/le_node/README.md

 ### `log.end()`

-This module maintains an open HTTP connection to _api.logentries.com_, so that logging will be fast and efficient.
+This module maintains an open HTTP connection to _api.logentries.com_ so that logging will be fast and efficient.

 If you need to close the connection, call the end method.
-This primarily useful for unit testing to exit the test process.
+This is primarily useful for unit testing to exit the test process.

 ## Testing

-The unit tests use [mocha](http://visionmedia.github.com/mocha/), and are in the _test_ folder.
+The unit tests use [mocha](http://visionmedia.github.com/mocha/) and are in the _test_ folder.

 ```javascript
     mocha test/le_node.test.js